rwlloyd/termux-mobile-radio-gps/README.md

 Troubleshooting notes
 - If the script fails to detect lat/lon, check the CSV header or attachment format.
 Logs produced by Termux sometimes shift columns; the script has heuristics but you can open the CSV and confirm the `lat`/`lon` fields.
 - If RSSI values are absent, use `--weight count` to plot sample density instead.

-If you want, I can add a short `test.sh` that runs the two example commands and produces both HTML files for easy sharing.